Our View: Broadband is a lifesaver in COVID crisis

 The COVID-19 pandemic has revealed how the internet can be a literal lifesaver.

 Under the threat of a highly contagious virus, school buildings have been able to shut down because students and teachers can continue to work online.
 Health care providers can consult with patients without bringing them into crowded clinics where they could spread or catch the novel coronavirus.
-Across the nation, it’s estimated that more than half of employed adults are able to work remotely using video conferencing and other technologies.
-(Does this apply to all adults?
-“More than half” applies to “information workers,” according to a Bureau of Labor Statistics study cited by the Atlantic)
+Across the nation, it’s estimated that about a third of the workforce have jobs they can do from home and more than half of them are doing so now, using video conferencing and other technologies.

 And families and friends are riding out the stay-at-home orders, using technology to avoid social isolation.